Paolo and Vittorio Taviani: Career

 Kaos (1984)—another literary adaptation—is a poignantly beautiful and poetical film in episodes, taken from Luigi Pirandello's Short Stories for a year.
 In Il sole anche di notte (1990) the Taviani brothers transposed in 18th century Naples the story from Tolstoy's Father Sergius.

 From then onwards, the Tavianis' inspiration proved faltering.
 Successes like Le affinità elettive, (1996, from Goethe) and an attempt to woo the international audiences like Good morning Babilonia, (1987), on the pioneers of cinema history, alternate with lesser films like Fiorile (1993) and Tu ridi (1996), inspired by the characters and short stories of Pirandello.

 In the 2000s, the brothers turned successfully to directing television films and miniseries, such as Leo Tolstoy's Resurrection (2001) and Alexandre Dumas's Luisa Sanfelice (2004), as well as La masseria delle allodole (2007), presented at the Berlin Film Festival in the section 'Berlinale Special'.

 Their film Caesar Must Die won the Golden Bear at the 62nd Berlin International Film Festival in February 2012.
 The film was also selected as the Italian entry for the Best Foreign Language Oscar at the 85th Academy Awards, but it did not make the final shortlist.

 On 15 April 2018, Vittorio Taviani died in Rome after a long illness at the age of 88.

+Paolo Taviani died of a pulmonary edema in Rome, on 29 February 2024, at the age of 92.